 330. Lost or destroyed certificates of approval

-If any certificate of approval issued by the Director is lost, stolen, destroyed, mutilated or defaced, a duplicate certificate of approval may be issued by the Director upon proof to its satisfaction of the loss, theft or destruction or upon surrender of the mutilated or defaced certificate of approval and on payment of the prescribed fee.
+If any certificate of approval issued by the Director is lost, stolen, destroyed, mutilated or defaced, a duplicate certificate of approval may be issued by the Director upon proof to the Director’s satisfaction of the loss, theft or destruction or upon surrender of the mutilated or defaced certificate of approval and on payment of the prescribed fee.

 [Regulation 330 inserted in Gazette 7 Sep 1955 p.
 2149; amended in Gazette 23 Dec 1994 p.
-7125 and 7131.]
+7125 and 7131; 20 Mar 2007 p.
+1038.]

 331. Delegation by the Director